Liu-group/AutoSolvate/docs/tutorialGUI.rst

 The last step is extracting a cluster from the previous results that can be used for microsolvation.

 Let's focus back on the main GUI.
-This time select the second task: ``Microsolvated cluster extraction``
+This time select the third task: ``Microsolvated cluster extraction``

 .. image:: _images/tutorial3_1.png
    :width: 400